Sarbloh Granth: Khalsa Mahima within the Sarbloh Granth

 In this composition, the Guru states that only by the Khalsa keeping its distinct identity can it be successful with his blessing but this blessing would be revoked if the Khalsa loses its unique identity, psyche, and separation from the rest of humanity.

 A translation of the verses is as follows:

 Language

 The work is primarily in Braj with influences of other languages as well, making it challenging for readers to comprehend.
+Other languages found in the scripture include Sanskrit, Arabic, Urdu, Hindi, Punjabi, Pashto, Persian, and others.

+Musicology

+Similar to the Guru Granth Sahib, the verses found within the Sarbloh Granth are set to Indic classical music, known as gurmat sangeet, specifically raags and chhands.
+All-together, a total of 174 raags are employed in the Sarbloh Granth, compared to the 21 found in the Dasam Granth and the 62 found in the Guru Granth Sahib (which also contains 17 taals).

 Commentary

 There is only one complete commentary and exegesis of this granth available, as it is still in research and remains little studied by academic circles so-far.
 The existing commentary was published by Santa Singh of the Budha Dal, an organization of Nihangs.
 Another commentary of the work by Giani Naurang Singh is also extant.
 An annotated edition (ṭīkā; commentary) of the Sarbloh Granth was produced by Harnam Das Udasi in the late 1980's under the title Sri Sarab Loh Granth Sahib Ji, however its circulation has been restricted.
 In 1925, an exegesis of the Sarbloh Granth was written by Akali Hazura Singh, then head-granthi of Takht Hazur Sahib (with its foreword written by Akali Kaur Singh).
 Jathedar Joginder Singh 'Muni' wrote a description of the traditional exegesis (kathā) of the Sarbloh Granth at Hazur Sahib in his work Hazūrī Maryādā Prabodh.